 - You can see the browser forces the dark mode and looks like below.

-In summary, Chrome will show home page, settings and top title bar in dark mode.
+All the above methods will show Chrome new tab page, settings and top title bar in dark mode.
 However, you will feel difficult to work with Chrome dark mode as the content area will look normal when viewing most of the websites.
-This is challenging because you need to disable the dark mode, in order to work on Chrome light mode.
-This essentially means, you need to disable elegant dark view simply because Chrome can’t support well.
+If you want to force all the websites to use dark mode, then follow the below steps (it works both in Windows and Mac as of version 109).

 If you don’t like default dark mode in Chrome, there are plenty of themes and extensions you can use.
 For example, search for dark mode in Chrome Web Store and install the “Dark Mode” extension.
 This works similar to default dark mode and change the browser to black.